top of page

 Five Years Living With CIDP

-Residual symptoms include; moderate symmetrical ceaseless tingling felt underneath both feet.
+On approaching five years of CIDP.
+Residual symptoms include: moderate symmetrical and ceaseless tingling felt underneath both feet.
 Mild tingling in the hands.
 Mild torso tightness and mild symmetrical weakness in legs.
-Normal touch sensitivity in hands and feet.
+Normal touch sensitivity in hands and feet has long returned.
+Taking a daily tablet of Azathioprine has ceased.
+However, a routine blood test is taken in a medical clinic every few months to ascertain nothing abnormal.

 Time to underscore CIDP.

-Obviously no progression or relapse.
+Obviously, no progression or relapse.

 Discontinuation of IVIG is unlikely?

-In my opinion, it is a medical specialist decision.
+In my opinion, it is a medical specialist decision!

 Beyond Five Years

+I regard myself as a driving enthusiast.
 I enjoy travelling within Australia.
-During May 2024 I completed a nine day tour as a passenger in a SUV to Outback Queensland.
+During May 2024 I completed a nine day tour as a passenger in a Toyota Landcruiser to the famous outback town of Birdsville in Outback Queensland.
 A return distance of 3,400 km Adelaide to Adelaide, South Australia.
 I drove myself 500 km to Adelaide to begin the tour.
 Return to home base was driven in one day.

 Although significant improvement takes a very long time and gains are uncertain.
-With the passage of time symptoms may eventually fade and not permanently worsen.
+With the passage of time CIDP symptoms may eventually fade and not permanently worsen.

 I hope this is encouragement to those newly diagnosed.

-Returning to living near a normal life is possible with; Chronic Inflammatory Demyelination Polyneuropathy.
+Returning to living near a normal life is possible with Chronic Inflammatory Demyelination Polyneuropathy.

-Living with CIDP & IVIG
+Living With CIDP & IVIG

-Seek, evaluate and trust answers from specialists and hope for the best.
+In my opinion it is best to seek, evaluate and trust answers from specialists and hope for the best.

 General Practitioners rarely see it, if at all.